meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events</h3>

 <p>2025-02-10: I will give a talk in the <a href="https://researchseminars.org/seminar/cam">Computational and Applied Mathematics Seminar</a> at Chalmbers University of Technology, Gothenburg, Sweden (Feb 10 2025). </p>

 <p>2025-03-19: I will give a <a href="https://mox.polimi.it/mox-colloquia-seminars-list/mox-seminars/?id_evento=2516">seminar in the MOX Colloquium Series</a> and stay for a short research visit at the Politecnico di Milano, Italy (Mar 19-21 2025). </p>

 <p>2025-05-26: I will give a plenary lecture at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>: the XI International Conference on Coupled Problems in Science and Engineering, Villasimius, Sardinia (May 26-29 2025).</p>

+<p>2025-05-26: Paola Antonietti, Ivan Fumagalli, Miroslav Kuchta and I are organizing a minisymposium on <a href="https://coupled2025.cimne.com/event/area/6db76a95-7f16-11ef-a6b7-000c29ddfc0c">Computational brain multiphysics</a> at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>. </p>

 <p>2025-06-24: I will give a keynote lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025).</p>

 <p>2025-08-20: I will give a keynote talk at the opening conference of the <a href="https://cas-nor.no/news/announcing-cas-projects-20252026">Mathematical challenges in brain mechanics</a> year-of-study at the Center of Advanced Study at the Norwegian Academy of Science and Letters (Aug 20-22 2025) </p>

 <p>2025-09-01: I will participate in the Institut Mittag-Leffler research program on Interfaces and Unfitted Discretization Methods in Stockholm, Sweden (Aug-Dec 2025).</p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>